 Other penalties may also exist, so talk to your attorney before you decide to refuse a deposition.

-Circumstances in Which You Can Avoid a Deposition
+Circumstances in Which You Can Avoid a Deposition in Washington

 Washington law does provide certain circumstances in which a deponent is able to avoid a deposition.
 Pursuant to Rule CR 26, a court may issue a protective order for a deponent to prevent the deposition or discovery process from occurring.